-In Spring 2015, the New York/New Jersey District of Freedom Road sponsored a forum entitled “Ferguson: The Movement So Far and Lessons for Coming Struggles.”
+In Spring 2015, the New York/New Jersey District of Liberation Road sponsored a forum entitled “Ferguson: The Movement So Far and Lessons for Coming Struggles.”

 The first speaker was our comrade, Montague Simmons, Chair of the legendary Organization for Black Struggle in St. Louis.
 These five videos, roughly 5 minutes each, provide an inside and in depth look at what up to the Ferguson eruption and what happened after the murder of Mike Brown.

 Montague Simmons tells how little the St. Louis area has changed since his childhood,